falkzone/falkzone.github.io/_posts/2015-12-16-my-new-rss-app.md

 RSS APP for iPhone is a easy to use RSS reader.
 (Comes with PDF implementation guide). iRSS uses the combination of a UITableView and UIWebView to download and present an RSS feed to the user.
 RSS is based on a Single View Application and works on iOS 9.0 and higher

-iRSS simple RSS Reader. [iRSS Beta Version 1.0 on GITHUB](https://github.com/falkzone/iRSS-APP)
+iRSS simple RSS Reader. [iRSS Final Version 1.0 on GITHUB](https://github.com/falkzone/iRSS-APP)